Oral Session Guidelines

 - Discuss the same material as reported in the abstract.

 - Rehearse your presentation beforehand, timing it.
 Remember that PowerPoint slides add seconds to the talk.

 - Stay within your allotted time to ensure that all presenters have equal time on the program and allow the audience the opportunity to ask questions.

 - Know what to omit if you start to go over your allotted time.
 Session moderators will hold you to the allotted time.

 - Presenters should be aware of those in the audience with disabilities.
 Review our access information for presenters.

-APHA hires room monitors who are responsible for double-checking the room set-up and the audiovisual equipment prior to the starting time of your session.
-They will also take an official count of attendance at the meeting and check that attendees have appropriate name badges.
+APHA hires room monitors who are responsible for double-checking the room set-up and the audiovisual equipment prior to the start time of your session.
 Because the monitors are assigned to several sessions at the same time, they are not able to remain in the room throughout the session.
 If there is a problem, you can find a room monitor in the hallway near your session room.